vygr/ChrysaLisp/docs/VM.md

 `sys/func.inc` where all the magic happens.

-Next there is a section of documentation, this format can be parsed out by the `make doc` command line tool.
+Next there is a section of documentation, this format can be parsed out by the `make docs` command line tool.
 Parsed documentation ends up in the `docs/CLASSES.md` file.

 The `(entry 'sys_str :compare '(r0 r1))` and `(exit 'sys_str :compare